 Michael was noted as the World's Largest Libero at the 2005 World Masters Games, winning the Mens 40+ Gold medal for Canada.
 This last summer playing for Club Dakine out of Seattle, Michael played middle and the team took the 50+ Silver behind Switzerland.
 We won't mention his finish in the beach doubles but considering the only teams he and his partner lost to finished 1, 2, 3 it was a tough draw.

 Lindsay has been an integral part of the Spike2Care board since its inception.
-As secretary she is responsible for keeping us all in line and documenting our sometimes "intense" conversations.
-Lindsay is always ready to lend a helping hand and in additon to playing in Spike2Care tournaments, she also frequently registers folks for those tournaments and other tournaments she may not be playing in, which is a big job and a huge help.
-We appreciate the time Lindsay gives to this organization and community.More Less
+As secretary, she is responsible for keeping us all in line and documenting our sometimes "intense" conversations.
+She is also on the Distribution of Benefits Committee.
+Lindsay is always willing and ready to lend a helping hand.
+In addition to playing in most Spike2Care tournaments, she also frequently comes early for registration and tournament set up, even for tournaments she is not playing in!
+We appreciate Lindsay's dedication and the time she gives to this organization.More Less